svolterra/HomeWok-App/README.md

 As a user of this application, I want to be able to:
-- Access both of my existing lists of homework assignments and recipes
-- View each assignment and recipe in detail
+- Access both of my existing lists of homework assignments and recipes, and view each assignment and recipe in detail
 - Add a new homework assignment to my list along with its subject, title, due date, and an optional description to provide additional details
 - Add a new recipe to my list and have the option to add multiple ingredients to the recipe along with their